Lifetime Adoption > Adopting a Child > Adopting Older Children

 Adopting an older child is defined as the adoption of any child who is no longer a newborn.

 It often takes a period of time for an older child to realize they are safe and are in their forever home.
-Some adoptive parents may find that an older child might hoard food because in their past they didn’t know where their next meal was coming from.
-I encourage families to hug their child and let them know that they love them and they are safe.
+In addition, some adoptive parents may find that an older child might hoard food because in their past they didn’t know where their next meal was coming from.
+That’s why I encourage families to hug their child and let them know that they love them and they are safe.
 It is helpful if the parents have a spiritual foundation to offer their child.
-Attending church on a regular basis will help with their spiritual growth and socialization with other kids their own age.
+Also, attending church on a regular basis can help with their spiritual growth and socialization with other kids their own age.

 Siblings that are part of the pre-adoption planning often find it easier to open their arms to their new brother or sister and have patience.
-This will make the transition easier for everyone.
+And this will make the transition easier for everyone.
 Just being there, loving the child, and allowing him or her to feel comfortable helps.
-It may take months, or in some cases years, however, before your child feels comfortable in his or her new family.
-It is a lifelong commitment and a big responsibility for any family to adopt an older child.
+However, it may take months, or in some cases years, before your child feels comfortable in his or her new family.
+Remember that it is a lifelong commitment and a big responsibility for any family to adopt an older child.

 Steps to Adopting an Older Child